dekoza/mtgpl/PLC.rst

 :mtgtip:`Evolution Charm<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/4/e4546059-71fe-43c1-9272-3b054e668e3c.jpg?1562584649|https://scryfall.com/card/plc/127/evolution-charm?utm_source=api>`
    Choose one —

-   • Search your library for a basic land card, reveal it, put it into your hand, then shuffle your library.
+   • Search your library for a basic land card, reveal it, put it into your hand, then shuffle.

    • Return target creature card from your graveyard to your hand.